tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

 ![Structure](Project1Structure.png)

 Your main page for the tutorial will be the index page for this directory.
-You must have css and media directories to store the associated files.
+You must have css and media directories to store the associated files. **Remember**: Our server is case sensitive, so your files must use the case indicated in this assignment.

 ## Required Content ##
-- The title of what the tutorial is for.
+- The title of your (intended) project.
-- A Brief description of the tutorial.
+- A brief description of the project.
-- At least 6 steps in the tutorial, spread over at least 2 pages.
-- Recognizable images for the tutorial steps.
-Images should be in a web friendly image format (gif, jpg, or png) and of appropriate resolution for the web.
-- Brief instructions for each step.
-- Optional: Any other information about the item the tutorial is for.
-This could be links to the item, information about the item, etc. Put this content is a separate <div>, or in an <aside>. o	At least one other page, matching your main page's design and navigation, that tells me the following:
-♣	Why you chose this topic
-♣	How you went above and beyond the base requirements and anything special you want me to see that might not be immediately obvious
-♣	How you could have improved
-♣	Cite the sources of all information, tutorials, images and other media used o	You are, of course, free to add additional pages as they make sense within the context of your tutorial.
-•	HTML Markup (mechanics) - The HTML on the page will be valid, clean, and accurate: o	valid means that it will meet the current HTML5 standard.
-Run your page through the HTML validator at http://validator.w3.org/  to be sure that it meets the standard. o	clean means that your HTML source code is hand-coded by you (no WYSIWYG editors allowed) with enough white space and indenting to make it easy to read and debug. o	accurate means that you chose the proper semantic tags to mark up your content.
-For example, list items are represented by <li> tags, not <br />tags.
-Spacing should be accomplished by using CSS styles rather than empty <p> tags, and so on.
-•	HTML5 Markup:
+- The following pages (each in separate HTML files):
+  - index.html: your "landing" page (the default file for your project1 directory)
+  - proposal.html: what you plan to do, in more detail than the overview
+  - documentation.html: A documentation page, which will document your overall process, resources used, and notes about this current assignment.
+Cite the sources of all information, tutorials, images and other media used.
+Also indicate how you met the project requirements, and any additional specifics you want me to see.
+  - project.html: The game or app itself (this will just be a placeholder for now)

+## HTML/CSS Markup ##
-o	Structural tags like <header> , <section> , <article>, <nav>, and <footer> should be used appropriately.
+-	Structural tags like <header> , <section> , <article>, <nav>, and <footer> should be used appropriately.
-•	CSS - Cascading Style Sheet - selectors and rules will be used for formatting and positioning: o	The style rules will be located in an external style sheet. o	There will be at least 5 style declarations (rules) in your document. o	At least one of your style declarations will utilize a class selector. o	At least one of your style declarations will utilize an id selector.
+-	CSS selectors and rules will be used for formatting and positioning:
+  -	The style rules will be located in an external style sheet.
+  -	There will be at least 5 style declarations (rules) in your document.
+  -	At least one of your style declarations will utilize a class selector.
+  -	At least one of your style declarations will utilize an id selector.

-•	Design:
-o	College Level Work
+## Design ##
+- College-level work
-o	Professionally styled up so that so that the results are pleasing and in no way resemble the templates or in-class exercises.
-The page design will be well thought out with appropriate organization, spacing, colors and fonts, and all pages should be consistent in look, feel and navigation. o	Design principles (e.g. CRAP) applied appropriately. o	Text should be of sufficient size and contrast to be easily readable
+- Professionally styled  so that so that the results are pleasing and in no way resemble any templates or in-class exercises.
+The page design will be well thought out with appropriate organization, spacing, colors and fonts, and all pages should be consistent in look, feel and navigation.
+-	Design principles (e.g. CRAP) applied appropriately.
+- Navigation should be consistent across all pages, with a single, unified nav scheme, with all global nav in the same place on every page
+  - Good navigation should always answer the questions "Where am I?" and "Where can I go?"
+This means your nav should **always** be the same on every page; don't make a link go away just because the user is on the page it links to.
+- Text should be of sufficient size and contrast to be easily readable
-•	Responsive Design:
+- Responsive Design:
-o	At a minimum, you must support screen sizes equal to or less than max-width: 480px o	Your design should be re-formatted to support these smaller screens.
+  - At a minimum, you must support screen sizes equal to or less than max-width: 480px
+  - Your design should be re-formatted to support these smaller screens.
 Changing font-size, margins, moving side bars, hiding elements, and ??? are all options

-•	Other requirements:
+## Other Requirements ##
-o	HTML tables used only for tabular data, not page layout. o	No Flash content o	Site is fully accessible even without graphics enabled o	Additional "above and beyond" work.
+- HTML tables used only for tabular data, not page layout.
+- No plugin content
+- Site is fully accessible even without graphics enabled (e.g., use the alt attribute for all images)
+- Images are not resized via code; all images should be at their native resolutions.
+If you need an image to be smaller, resize it in your graphic editor of choice.
+- Additional "above and beyond" work.

-•	Critique Session
+# Critique Session #
-o	The second class of week 7, we will have a critique session in class.
-In small groups, you will both give and receive feedback on your projects, so be prepared for this discussion. o	While the critiques aren’t going to directly determine your project grade, the feedback you receive will be taken into consideration, so make sure your project is built to impress!
+The second class of week 5, we will have a critique session in class.
+In small groups, you will both give and receive feedback on your projects, so be prepared for this discussion.
+While the critiques aren’t going to directly determine your project grade, the feedback you receive will be taken into consideration, so make sure your project is built to impress!

-•	Final Submission
+# Final Submission #
-o	After receiving feedback from your classmates, make fixes and improvements to your site, and post it to Banjo before midnight on Friday of week 7.
+After receiving feedback from your classmates, make fixes and improvements to your site, and post it to Banjo before midnight on Friday of week 5.

-Submission: Post to Banjo - be sure to test that it works in a web browser.
+**Submission:** Post to Banjo - be sure to test that it works in a Web browser.
 I must be able to get to it from your page when I click your name in my class list, so make sure to link to it from your main page.
 If your main page doesn't load when I click my link, or I can't immediately find a way to get to your project from that main page, you will get a 0 for the project.
 Please check when you upload it!

-Design
-CSS/HTML
-Multiple pages:
-index.html = intro/landing page
-proposal.html = what you plan to do (may change) - could also be a non-class project you want to do document.html = documenting the process for this project and the game project.html = the game itself

 emphasize content
 - put content on GitHub
 - build structure
 - then put content into it

-Color scheme
-Consistent navigation
-Validation